Your home for information, resources, and tools you need to register and vote in South Carolina.

 Many college students who live on campus receive their mail at a campus post office box.
 These students must register at the physical address of their dormitory or housing complex.
 A student’s P.O.
 Box can be provided for mailing and contact purposes.

-• Early In Person: During the early voting period, you can vote at a designated early vote location in your county
+Early In Person: During the early voting period, you can vote at a designated early vote location in your county.
+Early voting dates are Monday, October 21st - Saturday, November 2nd.
+All early voting locations are open from 830am - 5pm.
+No voting on Sunday, October 28th.

 Voters can visit any early voting center in their county during the early voting period, present their Photo ID , and vote safely and securely.